-Timing.
 Schedule your construction properly

 Most builders and tradespeople start working as early as 7AM.
 Drilling, hammering, and knocking down a wall at this time will badly wake your neighbours.
 Again, talk to them about how their regular day go.
 It’s best to schedule your construction from 8AM onwards when everyone leaves their units to go to school or work.

 Get help with identifying your water and power lines

 You need the help of building staff in determining your unit’s water and power sources.
 Your builders need to know how to turn these on and off, without affecting the other units.
 You don’t want any trouble with your neighbours.